crodrigoquero/C4Imaging/README.md

 7. __Each WorkFlow must have its own Message Queue__: Such a queue must be managed by the proper workflow components (i.e. Workflow controller or WorkFlow observer).

 8. __Every WorkFlow states can be installed independently__: Every WorkFlow state must have its own and idependent installer.
 This policy allows any user to be able to install locally any WorkFlow state.
 The insllation proceess must be __extremely simple__.

+9. __Sates must not call external executable files__: All the state processes must run in the state application thread pool.

 ### Some Deployment Configurations